...

 Exploring Daegwallyeong: Year-Round Adventures in Gangwon-Do

-In 2024, I took several road trips to experience year-round trekking and camping in Daegwallyeong, Gangwon-Do.
-In winter, I visited for skiing, while in summer, I returned for dog-friendly trekking and camping in the region’s stunning landscapes.
+In 2024, I set out on multiple road trips to experience trekking and camping in Daegwallyeong, Gangwon-do across all seasons.
+My first visit in winter was all about skiing, but summer brought me back for dog-friendly trekking and camping in the region’s breathtaking landscapes.

-Daegwallyeong, a highland pass in the Taebaek Mountains of Gangwon-Do, is famous for its breathtaking landscapes and year-round outdoor activities, particularly at Han Neul Sky Ranch (often called Daegwallyeong Sky Ranch) and Samyang Ranch (known as Daegwallyeong Samyang Ranch).
+Daegwallyeong, a highland pass in the Taebaek Mountains, is one of Gangwon-do’s most scenic outdoor destinations.
+It’s best known for its sweeping views and year-round activities, particularly at Han Neul Sky Ranch (Daegwallyeong Sky Ranch) and Samyang Ranch (Daegwallyeong Samyang Ranch).

-For simplicity, I’ll generally omit “Daegwallyeong” from the ranch names as we go along.
+For simplicity, I’ll mostly omit “Daegwallyeong” from the ranch names as we go along.

-With its moderate climate, Gangwon-Do is an ideal destination for skiing, snowboarding, trekking, and camping throughout the year.
+With its mild summers and snowy winters, Gangwon-do is a top destination for skiing, snowboarding, trekking, and camping throughout the year.

 About Colorado Saram